boytsovau/python-project-52/README.md

 Integrates with error tracking services, such as Rollbar, to collect real-time error information and send alerts via Slack, email, or other channels.
 This provides a mechanism to identify and address issues in the production environment.

+## Deployment

+The project is deployed and accessible at https://python-project-52-w0kn.onrender.com/

 ## Getting Started

 1. **Clone the repository to your local machine:**